(a) A child is eligible for foster care benefits under this section if the child meets the requirements of subdivision 2 on or after January 1, 2015.

 A foster child 18 years old or older and under age 21 who maintains eligibility consistent with section 260C.451 and who is placed in an unlicensed supervised independent living setting shall receive the level of benefit under section 256N.26.

-The basic and supplemental difficulty of care payment represents costs for activities similar in nature to those expected of parents, and does not cover services rendered by the licensed or tribally approved foster parent, facility, or administrative costs or fees.
-The financially responsible agency may pay an additional fee for specific services provided by the licensed foster parent or facility.
-A foster parent or residence setting must distinguish such a service from the daily care of the child as assessed through the process under section 256N.24.
+The basic and supplemental difficulty of care payment represents costs for activities similar in nature to those expected of parents, and does not cover services rendered by the licensed or tribally approved foster parent or administrative costs or fees.
+The financially responsible agency may pay an additional fee for specific services provided by the licensed foster parent.
+A foster parent must distinguish such a service from the daily care of the child as assessed through the process under section 256N.24.

 (a) Section 256.82 establishes the pre-Northstar Care for Children foster care program for all children residing in family foster care on December 31, 2014.
 Unless transitioned under paragraph (b), a child in foster care with the same caregiver receives benefits under this pre-Northstar Care for Children foster care program.